Configure Agentless Desktop SSO with Registry Keys (deprecated)

 - Verify in the system log that the user authenticated through Agentless Desktop SSO.
 In your Okta org, you will see an entry for Authenticate user via IWA with no entries referring to an on-prem IWA server.

-Okta recommends that you test the Agentless DSSO changes in a limited scope before rolling out widespread changes to your org.
+Okta recommends that you test the Agentless DSSO changes in a limited scope before implementing widespread changes to your org.

-- STEP 1: Create a service account and configure an SPN
+- Create a service account and configure a Service Principal Name

-- Perform the steps in STEP 2: Configure browsers for SSO on Windows and STEP 3: Configure browsers for SSO on Mac as appropriate.
+- Configure browsers for SSO on Windows or Configure browsers for SSO on Mac.

 by signing in using the direct Agentless DSSO endpoint URL:

 If Agentless DSSO is configured correctly, you will be able to sign in without being prompted for credentials.
 If you experience problems signing in, ensure you have completed all the steps listed above.
-You can check the Troubleshooting section for additional help.
+You can check the Configure Agentless Desktop SSO with Registry Keys (deprecated) section for additional help.